 - All named endowed funds are maintained within a Common Trust Fund (CTF) – a pool of the aggregate of all named endowed funds that has been combined for investment and management purposes – unless there are specific reasons not to.
 Each individual named endowed fund's interest in the CTF is measured by the number of endowment fund units or shares of participation of the CTF that it owns.

 The distribution rate policy is under the purview of the University's Board of Governors (BOG).
 The BOG has approved an annualized distribution rate of 4.5 percent.
-The approved distribution rate is applied to the Foundation endowment fund's twelve-quarter moving average market value to determine quarterly distributions of spendable endowment income.
+The approved distribution rate is applied to the aggregate Foundation endowment fund's twelve-quarter moving average market value to determine quarterly distributions of spendable endowment income.
 The objective of the distribution rate policy is to provide support to current students and academic programs while also preserving the Foundation endowment fund's purchasing power to support future students and academic programs.

 Endowment fund investment management